Telephone Skills

 We now move from face-to-face encounters to phone calls.
 You will use the phone a lot as a pharmacist and there are differences between the two forms of communication.

-Compared to face-to-face communication, telephone conversations are usually more formal and less personal, so most people enjoy them less.
-On the phone we are more task-centred, ask more questions, interrupt less, and we are generally briefer than when we meet someone.
+Compared to face-to-face communication, telephone conversations are usually more formal and less personal, so some people enjoy them less.
+On the phone we are more task-centred, ask more questions, interrupt less, and we are generally briefer than when we meet someone face-to-face.

 Always introduce yourself.
 Be professional.